 - In the episode "Move Along Home", Quark begins playing a game with some mysterious new visitors using four pieces, when he discovers that four crew members have been whisked off to the game world.
 Subverted when he loses, and they all materialize back at Quark's.
 After all, it's just a game!

 - Supernatural has the main characters attend a convention about the series of Supernatural books, which exist in the universe.
 When they get there, they find a LARP going on in which an old urban myth is the basis of a 'hunt'.
 They team up with a gay couple who are LARPing as Sam & Dean, and when they realise that the events of the book are real, they choose to team up (unknowingly) with the real Sam and Dean to help take down the Big Bad, because "It's what Sam and Dean would do."
 The real Sam and Dean choose to play along, claiming to just be fans who are so into the books that they took up monster-hunting for real.

-- In an episode of The Thin Blue Line, Fowler confronts and talks down a group of dangerous bank robbers, while under the impression they were students playing a prank.
+- In "Rag Week", Fowler confronts and talks down a group of dangerous bank robbers, while under the impression they were students playing a prank.

 - On Just Shoot Me!, Maya's Murder Game goes awry when an actual death occurs and she can't convince the others that it isn't part of the game.

 - On Frasier the exact same thing happens, except that Niles, etc. had the opposite goal; to convince everyone else that the recently deceased was just part of the game.

 - In one episode of Stargate Atlantis, Sheppard and McKay are playing what they think is a simulation/strategy game similar to Civilization.
 Their differing play styles and natural rivalry means that it's no surprise that this strategy game will quickly turn into a wargame.
 However, everything changes when they realize that the Ancient device they are playing the game on is actually manipulating two actual civilizations remotely, and they scramble to try to avert a real war.